January Uprising: Decades of reprisals

 After the collapse of the uprising, harsh reprisals followed.
 According to official Russian information, 396 persons were executed and 18,672 were exiled to Siberia.
 Large numbers of men and women were sent to the interior of Russia and to the Caucasus, Urals and other remote areas.
-Altogether about 70,000 persons were imprisoned and subsequently exiled from Poland and consigned to distant regions of Russia.
+Altogether over 60,000 persons were imprisoned and subsequently exiled from Poland and consigned to distant regions of Russia.

 The abolition of serfdom in early 1864 was deliberately enacted in a move designed specifically to ruin the szlachta.
 The Russian government confiscated 1,660 estates in Poland and 1,794 in Lithuania.
 A 10% income tax was imposed on all estates as a war indemnity.
 Only in 1869 was the tax reduced to 5% on all incomes.
 It was the only time that peasants paid the market price for the redemption of the land (the average for the Russian Empire was 34% above the market price).
 All land taken from Polish peasants since 1864 was to be returned without rights of compensation.
 Former serfs could sell land only to other peasants, not to szlachta.
 Ninety percent of the ex-serfs in the empire who actually gained land after 1861 were confined to the eight western provinces.
 Along with Romania, Polish landless or domestic serfs were the only people who were eligible for land grants after serfdom had been abolished.

 All of that was to punish the szlachta for its role in the uprisings of 1830 and 1863.
 In addition to the land granted to the peasants, the Russian government gave them a forest, pasture and other privileges, known under the name of servitutes, which proved to be a source of incessant irritation between the landowners and peasants over the ensuing decades and impeded economic development.
 The government took over all church estates and funds and abolished monasteries and convents.
 With the exception of religious instruction, all teaching in schools was ordered to be in Russian.
 That also became the official language of the country, to be used exclusively in all offices of central and local government.
 All traces of former Polish autonomy were removed, and the Kingdom was divided into ten provinces, each with an appointed Russian military governor under the control of the Governor-General in Warsaw.
 All former Polish government functionaries were deprived of their positions and replaced by Russian officials.
 According to George Kennan, "thousands of Polish insurgents" were transported to the "Nerchinsk silver-mining district... after the unsuccessful insurrection of 1863".